Kick off your family's holiday season with an American tradition.

 Santa Claus made his grand entrance to NYC at the end of the Thanksgiving Day parade.
 Now it’s time to go get on his lap and tell him what you want!
 At Macy’s famed flagship store in Herald Square, Santa is a pretty big deal.
 This is where the classic film Miracle on 34th Street takes place, after all.
 And in the lead-up to Christmas, you can find Mr. Claus here in Santaland, a replica of his North Pole home complete with live elves, an enchanted forest, and toy train display.
-While I personally would rather stick a fork in my eye than wait in line to see him at one of the most crowded stores in NYC (and possibly, the world), I can tell you that seeing him early (early in the morning and early in the season like November) will save your sanity.

 The Nutcracker ballet has become a true New York City holiday classic.
 And while you will find several different interpretations all around NYC, none is more famous than George Balanchine’s The Nutcracker at Lincoln Center.
 This magical production is truly a must-see at least once in your life.
 No one does it better than the New York City Ballet.
 You will be swept away by the grace and beauty of this timeless classic and the flawless dancers that bring it to life.
 The season opens the day after Thanksgiving.
 Know that this two-hour production is really not recommended for young children.
 Cost: Tickets start at $40.

 Radio City Music Hall Christmas Spectacular